-- You should ensure that you provide evidence of your experience in your application form, giving length of experience, examples and dates as required. - If you do not provide sufficient detail, including the appropriate dates needed to meet the eligibility criteria, the selection panel will reject your application. - ONLY the details provided by you in your application form (the employment history, eligibility criteria and shortlisting criteria) will be provided to the selection panel for the purpose of determining your eligibility for the post. - The Utility Regulator may decide to interview only those applicants who appear, from the information available, to be most suitable in terms of relevant experience and ability.
+- You should ensure that you provide evidence of your experience in your application form, giving length of experience, examples and dates as required. - It is not sufficient to simply list your duties and responsibilities. - The selection panel will not make assumptions from the title of the applicant's post or the nature of the organisation as to the skills and experience gained. - If you do not provide sufficient detail, including the appropriate dates needed to meet the eligibility criteria, the selection panel will reject your application. - The examples you provide should be concise and relevant to the criteria.
+This is very important as the examples which you provide may be explored at interview and you may need to be prepared to talk about these in detail if you are invited to interview.
+It is your unique role the panel are interested in, not that of your team or division. - State clearly your personal involvement in any experience you quote. - State "I" statements e.g. I planned meetings, I managed a budget, I prepared a presentation.
+It is how you actually carried out a piece of work that the panel will be interested in. - ONLY the details provided by you in your application form (the employment history and eligibility criteria) will be provided to the selection panel for the purpose of determining your eligibility for the post.
+Please do not include your name in the employment history or eligibility criteria sections. - The Utility Regulator may decide to interview only those applicants who appear, from the information available, to be most suitable in terms of relevant experience and ability.